tool-mountain/laravel-localized-routes/README.md

 Update the `detectors` array in the config file to choose which detectors to run and in what order.

-> You can create your own detector by implementing the `CodeZero\LocalizedRoutes\Middleware\Detectors\Detector` interface and add a reference to it in the config file.
+> You can create your own detector by implementing the `ToolMountain\LocalizedRoutes\Middleware\Detectors\Detector` interface and add a reference to it in the config file.
 The detectors are resolved from Laravel's IOC container, so you can add any dependencies to your constructor.

 ### Stores